sachinjain024/practicebook/my-courses/coursera-classification/week2/ReadMe.md

     ∂l(w)/∂wj = i∑hj(xi) (I[yi = +1] - P(y = +1 | xi, w))
     where
-    hjxi: Feature value. wj is the weight for this feature value only. e.g. hj(xi) can be #awesome in ith point.
+    hjxi: Feature value. wj is the jth weight for this feature from weight vector. e.g. hj(xi) can be #awesome in ith point.
 We weigh the diff in actual and prediction by the coefficient.
     I[yi = +1]: Indicator function.
 (Actual result) I = 1 when yi = +1 and I = 0 when yi = -1
     P(y = +1 | xi, w): Predicted value for y being +1

+Different in I and P - Difference in actual and prediction and how much we should weigh it.
+If the prediction and actual are same, then weight for jth feature should not contribute much and slope should not change much in this direction.

+We use gradient ascent in this problem because we wanted to maximize the likelihood so this is hill clilmbing problem While in regression we wanted to reduce the error so there we used gradient descent algorithm and that was hill downclimb problem.